LaurensVijnck/speech-api/README.md

 > Note: various scripts contain hardcoded references to Terraform resources.
 Most of these
 > were extracted into separate variables.
 Make sure that these reflect your own configuration.

-> Note: Scripts defined below do not adhere the principle of least privilege to simplify testing.
+> Note: the scripts outlined above do not adhere the principle of least privilege to simplify testing.
 The
 > Terraform code, on the other hand, maintains this security principle.

 ### Important pitfalls